AndersenLab/SorterDataAssembly/README.md

 PlateStitcher.py
 ----------------
 This program is run on a directory containing either the raw setup or raw score files for the high throughput assays.
-It is designed such that it can, and should, be run from a directory external to that in which the data files are stored.
+It is designed such that it can, and should, be run from a directory external to that in which the data files are stored. *This program should be run on both the setup and score files for each assay before the data are run through the report generator R script.*

 ####Naming Conventions
 Naming conventions are critical to the correct execution of this code.
 The convention is outlined below: